Dred Scott v. Sandford: Second state circuit court trial

 Before the state supreme court had convened, Goode had presented a motion on behalf of Emerson to have Scott taken into custody and hired out.
 On March 17, 1848, Judge Hamilton issued the order to the St. Louis County sheriff.
-Anyone hiring Scott had to post a bond of six-hundred dollars.
+Anyone hiring Scott had to post a bond of six hundred dollars.
 Wages he earned during that time were placed in escrow, to be paid to the party that prevailed in the lawsuit.
 Scott would remain in the sheriff's custody or hired out by him until March 18, 1857.
 One of Scott's lawyers, David N. Hall, hired him starting March 17, 1849.

 The St. Louis Fire of 1849, a cholera epidemic, and two continuances delayed the retrial in the St. Louis Circuit Court until January 12, 1850.
-Irene Emerson was now defended by Hugh A. Garland and Lyman D. Norris, while Scott was represented by Field and Hall.
+Irene Emerson was now defended by Hugh A. Garland and Lyman Decatur Norris, while Scott was represented by Field and Hall.
 Judge Alexander Hamilton was presiding.
 The proceedings were similar to the first trial.
 The same depositions from Catherine A. Anderson and Miles H. Clark were used to establish that Dr. Emerson had taken Scott to free territory.

 This time, the hearsay problem was surmounted by a deposition from Adeline Russell stating that she had hired the Scotts from Irene Emerson, thereby proving that Emerson claimed them as her slaves.
 Samuel Russell testified in court once again that he had paid for their services.
 The defense then changed strategy and argued in their summation that Mrs. Emerson had every right to hire out Dred Scott, because he had lived with Dr. Emerson at Fort Armstrong and Fort Snelling under military jurisdiction, not under civil law.
 In doing so, the defense ignored the precedent set by Rachel v.
 Walker.
 In his rebuttal, Hall stated that the fact that they were military posts did not matter, and pointed out that Dr. Emerson had left Scott behind at Fort Snelling, hired out to others, after being reassigned to a new post.

 The jury quickly returned a verdict in favor of Dred Scott, nominally making him a free man.
 Judge Hamilton declared Harriet, Eliza and Lizzie Scott to be free as well.
 Garland moved immediately for a new trial, and was overruled.
 On February 13, 1850, Emerson's defense filed a bill of exceptions, which was certified by Judge Hamilton, setting into motion another appeal to the Missouri Supreme Court.
 Counsel for the opposing sides signed an agreement that moving forward, only Dred Scott v.
 Irene Emerson would be advanced, and that any decision made by the high court would apply to Harriet's suit, also.
 In 1849 or 1850, Irene Emerson left St. Louis and moved to Springfield, Massachusetts.
 Her brother, John F. A. Sanford, continued looking after her business interests when she left, and her departure had no impact on the case.